What Is Crypto Leverage Trading?

 Pros

-Multiplied profits – This is the true benefit of a leveraged crypto trading account.
+1. Multiplied profits – This is the true benefit of a crypto contract trading account.
 The possibility of making 2, 5, or even 10 times more money each time to make a profit is the main reason why traders and investors choose this style of investing.
 The crypto market is volatile as it is and when you add extra buying power to the mix you can make outstanding gains if you know how to control your risk.

-Trade more effectively – This is an aspect that many traders forget as they focus mostly on making money.
+2. Trade more effectively – This is an aspect that many traders forget as they focus mostly on making money.
 When it comes to investing money in a good market you want to be able to squeeze the profit of a good setup.
 The perfect setups don’t come often but when they do you want to maximize the profit by using credit.

-Grow your account faster – One of the biggest struggles of a new trader or even an intermediate-level trader is that they can’t get their account to grow fast enough.
+3. Grow your account faster – One of the biggest struggles of a new trader or even an intermediate-level trader is that they can’t get their account to grow fast enough.
 I’m not saying that leverage will take you from a $500 account to a $250,000 account in no time but it will enhance the effect of your profitable trades and give you more capital to work with faster.

-Trade more coins – This is a given benefit why when using leverage for investing in digital assets.
+4. Trade more coins – This is a given benefit why when using leverage for investing in digital assets.
 Only by using a ratio of 1:10, you can spread your risk and include more coins in your portfolio.

 Risk less money per trade – Here is another forgotten benefit of leverage as most investors only see the other side of the trade, the profits.
 But, when investing with leverage you can reduce your margin (risk capital) per trade and risk less money per investment.
 If you keep your ratio between 1:2 to 1:5 you can still have a decent liquidation level from 50% to 20%.